6 Unique and Impressive Buildings of Roman Architecture

 The Romans were the first to build domes for interior spaces in the history of architecture.
 Domes generated well-defined and large interior spaces which were primarily seen in Temples, Basilicas, Public baths, and palaces.
 They replaced traditional post and lintel construction.

 Stone, Brick, and concrete were primarily used materials in Roman Architecture.

 - Concrete – Concrete replaced brick as the primary building material.
-In the earlier years, Roman builders incorporated brick or stone as outer covering, and later they used regular square bricks.
+In the earlier years, Roman builders incorporated brick or stone as an outer covering, and later they used regular square bricks.

 - Roofs – Truss roofs over 30m can be seen in the rectangular spaces of the monumental buildings of Rome.

-- Spiral stairs – Romans introduced spiral stairs – a type of stairway with complex helical structure.
+- Spiral stairs – Romans introduced spiral stairs – a type of stairway with a complex helical structure.

 - Mosaics – Colorful fragments of stone combined with cement.

 - Hypocaust – Hot air was used to heat houses typically a system of underfloor heating.
 They were mainly used in public baths and houses.

 In early Roman cities, the street network was forming irregular rectangles.
 At the heart of the old cities, was the forum, the temple of Jupiter,- lined with loggias and civic buildings.
 The city of Rome comprises Amphitheaters, Basilicas, Baths, Forums, Theatres, Circuses, Temples, and camps.